Let's look at the key reasons that are pushing Royal Caribbean Cruises Ltd. (RCL) to new highs

 Sponsored

-Consumer Cyclical Sector giant saw their annual sales slid by -29.00% over the last five years.
+During the last 5-year period, the sales drop of Consumer Cyclical Sector giant was -29.00%.
 Company’s average yearly earnings per share was noted 22.80% at the time writing.
 With a float of $219.82 million, this company’s outstanding shares have now reached $254.96 million.

 Royal Caribbean Cruises Ltd. (RCL) Breakdown of a Key Holders of the stock